Whether you're starting something new, leaving something behind, or making big life changes—we're here to help you adjust.

 Federal tax law doesn't allow changes to your benefit elections during the year unless you have a qualified life event change.

-You cannot cover another employee as a dependent.
 If you and your spouse or domestic partner are both employed by Truist, only one of you can cover a dependent.
-In addition, you cannot elect to cover each other.